Accessibility should equal Usability for all.

 The good news is that there are standards for accessibility, and these are easy to understand.
 Better still, if we consider them at the start of the design process, we’ll find them easy to implement.
 People with a visual impairment, for example, may not be able to read the text on your website.
 However, if you have properly formatted your text, they’ll be able to use screen reading software to hear your words.

 And think about interaction with your site’s content.
-Is important content hidden in buttons or images?
+Is important content only contained in buttons or images?
+That might hide them entirely for someone who can’t “see” them the way you can.
 How will a user with limited vision or limited physical mobility figure out they need to click on that button or image?

 Designing for accessibility takes some forethought.
 Examine your options in the planning phase and stay focused on accessibility throughout development.
 It’s easy to get caught up in the substance of your work and forget about this essential point.
 Keep it in mind, and test your designs often to be certain that your efforts are successful.